 FastField (Web, iOS, Android)

 FastField makes the entire data collection process easier, from designing and validating a form to the many options for creating and sending your data.
-And this isn't to say it's a simplistic app—FastField is filled with advanced features.
-We'll get to those in a minute.
-First, we'll look at how to create and send a form.
+And this isn't to say it's a simplistic app—FastField is still packed with advanced features.

 Add new FastField form submissions as new Trello cards